Publish Python Packages with Twine Using JFrog CLI

 • pip-config or pipenv-config covers twine: The jf twine command reads its deployment repository from either a jf pip-config or jf pipenv-config configuration — whichever exists in your project.
 If both are present, the CLI checks for pip config first, then pipenv.
 You do not need a separate jf twine-config command.
 If neither config is found, you will see: no config file was found!
 Before running the 'jf twine' command on a project for the first time, the project should be configured with the 'jf pip-config OR pipenv-config' command.

-• Twine must be installed separately (pip install twine).
+• Twine must be installed separately (pip3 install twine).
+See the macOS PATH note in Prerequisites.

-• The check subcommand validates package metadata before upload — use it to catch issues early.
+• The check subcommand validates package metadata locally before upload — no Artifactory authentication is required.
+Use it to catch packaging issues early.

 CI/CD Example (GitHub Actions)